Machine learning the real discriminant locus: Introduction

 This manuscript provides a novel approach to analyzing the real solution structure of parameterized polynomial equations which are multivariate and depend upon many parameters.
-The specific contributions are as follows: \begin{enumerate} \item Transform the problem of computing the real discriminant locus of parameterized polynomial equations into a supervised classification problem in order to use machine learning constructs such as nearest neighbor and deep learning techniques; \item Devise a novel sampling technique that leverages domain knowledge from numerical algebraic geometry which can be thought of as a static active learning implementation where the desired training set is determined in advance; \item Show that machine learning techniques can quickly approximate the real discriminant loci even when they contain cusps and other singular regions which, in turn, provides a decomposition of the parameter space into regions where the number of real solutions remains constant; \item Design a real homotopy method that utilizes an approximation of the real discriminant locus to track only real paths and computes only real solutions, thus improving efficiency. \end{enumerate}
+The specific contributions are as follows: (1) Transform the problem of computing the real discriminant locus of parameterized polynomial equations into a supervised classification problem in order to use machine learning constructs such as nearest neighbor, support vector classifiers, and deep learning techniques; (2) Devise a novel sampling technique that leverages domain knowledge from numerical algebraic geometry which can be thought of as a static active learning implementation where the desired training set is determined in advance; (3) Show that machine learning techniques can quickly approximate the real discriminant locus even when they contain cusps and other singular regions which, in turn, provides a decomposition of the parameter space into regions where the number of real solutions remains constant; (4) Demonstrate that the proposed method was able to break a ceiling in computational algebraic geometry as the new approach is able to analyze the $N=4$ Kuramoto model which was previously intractable using traditional methods; (5) Design a real homotopy method that utilizes an approximation of the real discriminant locus to track only real solution paths and computes only real solutions, thus improving efficiency.

 The rest of the paper is organized as follows.
 Section~\ref{sec:computational_methods} provides background information on numerical algebraic geometry, homotopy continuation, and parameterized systems.
-Similarly, Section~\ref{sec:machine_learning} provides an overview of the machine learning techniques utilized: nearest neighbor and deep learning.
+Similarly, Section~\ref{sec:machine_learning} provides an overview of the machine learning techniques utilized: nearest neighbor, support vector classifiers, and deep learning.
 The novel sampling scheme that leverages domain knowledge from numerical algebraic geometry is presented in Section~\ref{sec:sampling}.
 Section~\ref{sec:results} applies the proposed approach to several examples.
 A real homotopy method is outlined in Section~\ref{sec:realHomotopy}, which utilizes the learned real discriminant locus to track only real solution paths.
-Finally, a conclusion is provided in Section~\ref{sec:conclusion}.
+The paper concludes in~Section~\ref{sec:conclusion}.